-According to Kenneth Munson, CEO of Community Care, "PACE is a great option for adults 55 years of age and older, who are frail and/or have physical, intellectual or developmental disabilities but want to remain in their homes and remain independent."
+According to Kenneth Munson, CEO of Community Care, "PACE is a great option for adults 55 years of age and older, who are frail and/or have physical, intellectual or developmental disabilities, but want to remain independent in their homes."

-The program provides comprehensive medical, behavioral health and dental care, prescription drugs and long-term supports and services including: adult day services, home care, transportation, employment services and rehabilitation services so that older adults can continue living at home in their community, rather than living in a nursing home.
+The program provides comprehensive medical, behavioral health and dental care, prescription drugs and long-term supports and services including: adult day services, home care, transportation, employment services and rehabilitation services.